About bovine TB

-Taking forward the commitment in the TB Strategy, and following the first BEVS grant scheme, BEVS II offers support to privately led vaccination projects in the Edge Area.
-The purpose of BEVS II is to seek to create locally protected badger populations which can act as a “cordon sanitaire” between areas where bovine TB is present in cattle and areas without bovine TB.
+Taking forward the commitment in the TB Strategy, and following the first BEVS grant scheme, BEVS 2 offers support to privately led vaccination projects in the Edge Area.
+The aim of BEVS 2 is to create locally protected badger populations which can act as a barrier between areas where bovine TB is present in cattle and areas without bovine TB.

-For more information on the government’s support for badger vaccination or to discuss potential applications, please contact BEVS@defra.gsi.gov.uk.
+For queries and to discuss potential applications, please contact BEVS@defra.gsi.gov.uk.